A Guide to Outdoor LED Lighting

 A built-in PIR (Passive Infrared) motion-sensor detects the slightest movement within a 15-metre perimeter and automatically switches on the powerful 120° beam.

-Deter burglars, reduce your energy-consumption and lower your home insurance premiums all in one fell swoop, with outdoor LED floodlights!
+As such, you'll be able to deter burglars, reduce your energy-consumption, lower your home insurance premiums and have general peace-of-mind all in one fell swoop, when you install an LED floodlight on your property!

 LED Strip Lights

 LED strip lights represent the ultimate in versatility and there are many different types to choose from.
-Great for use all around the interior of your home, they can also be installed very quickly and easily outdoors.
-This is provided you choose those with a sufficiently high ingress protection rating.
+Great for use all around the interior of your home, you can install them very quickly and easily outdoors.
+However, you'll need to ensure you choose those with a sufficiently high ingress protection rating.

 It boasts a durable layer of silicone which that ensures that splashing water doesn’t affect the surface-mounted LEDs.
 However, the IP65-rated LED strip lights are only water resistant, not completely waterproof.
 So, it's advisable to use them in conjunction with the appropriate type of aluminium profile to achieve the best, longest-lasting results.

 Why not enliven your gazebo, summer house or garden shed with some RGB or RGBW LED strip lights?
 When set up correctly, you'll be able to control them with an appropriate remote, which will allow you to achieve wonderful, colour-changing lighting displays!

-Another great feature of LED strips is that they can be cut very easily using just a pair of household scissors.
+Another great feature of LED strips is that you can cut them very easily using just a pair of scissors.
 This means that there’s no installation too large or too small for you to contemplate!

 LED Bollard & Spike Lights